-As the end of 2017 looms, many high net worth individuals find that now is the perfect time to reevaluate their investment portfolio strategies––specifically from a tax perspective.
-A targeted direct investment right now in 2017 in an oil and gas drilling partnership can be a smart move to reduce one’s overall tax burden this year.
-Instead of paying more to Uncle Sam, money that was slated for the 2017 tax bill can be put to work instead, providing significant write-offs while also providing the added benefit of consistent cash flow and return on investment potential.
+As the end of 2021 looms, many high net worth individuals find that now is the perfect time to reevaluate their investment portfolio strategies––specifically from a tax perspective.
+Direct oil and gas investments right now in 2021 in an oil and gas drilling partnership can be a smart move to reduce one’s overall tax burden this year.
+Instead of paying more to Uncle Sam, money that was slated for the 2021 tax bill can be put to work instead, providing significant write-offs while also providing the added benefit of consistent cash flow and return on investment potential.

 Intangible Drilling Costs (IDC)